-As you grow older, you will discover that you have two hands, one for helping yourself, the other for helping others.
+“As you grow older, you will discover that you have two hands, one for helping yourself, the other for helping others.” ~ Sam Levenson

 If people don’t care about you, you shouldn’t help them.
 They don’t deserve your help.

-Rule 1: Never offer something for free.
+Rule 1: Never offer anything for free.

-Rule 2: Never forget rule 1
+Rule 2: Never forget Rule 1.

-The first person you need to help is YOURSELF.
+Remember, the first person you need to help is YOURSELF.

 If helping people makes you unhappy, don’t do it.
+Simple.

 When I offer someone my help, I actually want to help.
 But a lot of the time, people are not ready to accept my help.
 It is normal.
-Everything takes time to learn.
-You shouldn’t offer advice when people are not ready for it or else one day they will come back and blame you when it doesn’t work out.
+Everything takes time to change and most people don’t want it.

 Helping people when you don’t have the skills or time will do more harm than good.